hantsy/spring-microservice-sample/README.md

   * [Eclipse IDE](http://www.eclipse.org) (or  Eclipse based IDE,  Spring ToolSuite is highly recommended)
   * [Intellij IDEA](http://www.jetbrains.com)

-This demo sample is built on Spring stack, including Spring Boot, Spring Data, Spring Security, etc.
+This sample application is built on the newest Spring technology stack, including Spring Boot, Spring Data, Spring Security, etc.

 * Every small service is a Spring Boot application.
+Every service will be packaged as a **jar** file and use the embedded Tomcat as target runtime to serve the services.
-* Every small service owns its database, we use MySQL as main database.
+* Every small service owns its database, eg. we use MySQL as the backing database for **auth-service**, and PostgreSQL for the **post-service**.
 * Spring Data is used for simplifying data operations.
-* Spring Session provides a simple strategy to generate and validate header based authentication token(the session in Redis).
+* Spring Session provides a simple strategy to generate and validate header based authentication token via sharing sessions in a backing session repository, in this sample we use Redis as session storage.
-* Spring Security is responsible for protecting REST APIs.
+* Spring Security is responsible for protecting RESTful APIs.

 Follow the 12 factors application guide, I suggest you use Docker in both development and production environment to make sure the same code base works well in different environments.